mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### Fixes

+* **API Portal** - **Fixed bug on the API Portal** Fixed the bug on the generation of swagger-aggregator configurations that prevented the proper functioning of the API Portal.

 * **Design Endpoint** - **Fixed visualization bug on endpoint section fields**
    Fixed the irregular behavior that resulted in a shared state between different fields of the endpoint section.